kumardot93/Facial_Expression_Detection/README.md

 # Facial_Expression_Detection
-### Term Project semester 3(sub module) : Trained model
+### Term Project semester 3(submodule) : Trained model

-In this program we are not training any machine learning model or CNN.
-The Expression Detection model is trained using Google's tensorflow and keras python package.
-The trained keras model is available in */models* folder as model.h5.
+In this program, we are not training any machine learning model or CNN.
+The Expression Detection model is trained using Google's TensorFlow and Keras python package.
+The trained Keras trained model is available in */models* folder as model.h5.

-In this python program we are implementing that trained mdoel to detect facial expressions.
+In this python program, we are implementing that trained model to detect facial expressions.

 ## Requirements :
 Python 3.7 is recommended for this program.